 True grit is your best shortcut to more bone, but you may also want to consider other alternatives.
 First, consider using your horse or mule if you want to cover more ground without burning vast amounts of calories.
 That family 4-H horse could be a game changer.
 For years I have used horses to up my antler take.
 A horse can put you right into an area and offer an efficient way to grid while riding in style.
 You may even be able to get to areas not as easily accessed by the average hiker.
 ATVs offer a similar benefit, but many areas are off limits to off road use, plus many landowners frown on muddy tracks across fields, whereas a horse track is the same as their cattle plodding around.

 In the same frame of thought, you may want to employ canine power into your pursuits.
 Since bone is bone, there is no reason to ignore the aid a well-trained Labrador retriever or other breed could have in finding scattered antlers.
-Dogs cover exponentially more miles than you can, plus sniff out antlers under the snow and forest duff.
+Dogs can help with shed hunting by covering exponentially more miles than you can, plus sniff out antlers under the snow and forest duff.
 My border collie is not specifically trained for antler hunting, but she always unearths a couple extra antlers that I simply could not see or missed in my grid search.
 Whenever I see my dog pausing or digging in the duff, I swing over and more than once have been surprised to find a hidden gem.

 The craze of shed-antler hunting is here to stay.
 It provides you with a cabin fever escape, added knowledge of your hunting area and an opportunity to spend time with friends, and family.
 Make shed antler hunting a social affair.
 Since my kids were old enough to ride in a backpack, they joined me on antler Easter-egg hunts.
 They are grown now, but it was yet another way to lead them into a lifelong outdoor lifestyle.